nesi/a100_detectron_test/README.md

-# HGX A100 nodes test
+# Detectron2-based A100 tests

-Notes about tests on the HGX A100 nodes.
+Notes about tests on the A100 nodes using Detectron2.

 ## Detectron2